HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 The Bulk Member Match Operation **SHALL**** evaluate the consent request for each member and determine whether the request for only Non-Sensitive data, as determined by federal and state regulations that apply to the data holder, can be complied with.
 The following decision tree illustrates how the the Consent determination **SHALL** be made.

+The consent decision logic is the same for Single Member Match and Bulk Member Match.
+It is the result of the decision that differs.
+For Single Member Match an Operation either the Patient information is returned or an Operation Outcome is generated.
+In Bulk Member Match a member is assigned to a Matched, Non-Matched or Consent Contrained Group and processing continues until every member has been evaluated and the resulting Groups are returned in the Operation response.

 <div style="height=auto;width=90%;">
 {% include member-match-consent-decision-flow.svg %}
 </div>